Arc4d3-G/Java-Library-Management-System/README.md

 ### promptForNewMember()
 - Similarly, it houses input prompts and validation for new Members, and returns the object.

+### promptForBookSearch()
+- This function houses all the input prompts and validation for initiating a new Book search.
+- It returns a string array containing the type of search (title or author), and the user provided keyword.

+### promptForMemberSearch()
+- Similarly, it houses input and validation for initiating a new Member search.

 ## Book.java
 Class has 4 public properties, namely: long ISBN, String title, String author, and boolean isAvailable.